“BIRTH OF PHARAOH” CHAPTER 4

 “Tragically, I will take his life with your knife and next split your spine in two, fall all over you like an animal.
 Engorge myself on every muscle.
 Thoughts on this?
 Please?”
 Skin states.

-“No you won’t, you ugly little monster,” cries Thamy.
+“No you won’t, you ugly little monster,” cries Thamy as he launches himself at Skin to remove him, finally, from the throne.

 Then, the lights go out completely.
-Both Thamy and Skin agonize in their steamy cries.
+Both Thamy and Skin agonize in their cries.
 Boxe stays rooted in his place.
-In 8,128 seconds, lights are up.
+In 8,128 seconds, more than two hours later, all the lights are turned back up, once again.

 Perfectly timed, Skin rises as they enter, once again assuming his self-assumed role at the planet’s throne.

-Boxe is frustrated.
-He shouts to everyone, “It’s alive, fools!”
+Boxe is frustrated and shouts to everyone, “It’s alive, fools!”

 Tyre orders, “Then have it arrested!
 At once.”